TheresLundqvist/A-website/README.md

 ## School project
-This project is a code along webiste made as a student with Code Institute.
+This project is a code along website made as a student with Code Institute.